 As women we are faced with many decisions in life.
 How many pairs of shoes is too many, how do I wear ankle boots and should I wear my leggings out of the house?

-I could answer all of the above for you, but today I’m going to tackle necklines; scoop, round, boat, V, turtle, halter, cowl, strapless and what works best for your shape.
+As a wardrobe stylist with many years of experience, I can answer all of the above for you, but today I’m going to tackle necklines; scoop, crew, boat, v-neck, turtleneck, halter, cowl, strapless and what works best for your shape.

-What’s also great about the V-neck is that it’s perfect for women who don’t have much of a natural waist, or who are heavier in their tummy.
+What’s also great about the V-neck is that it’s perfect for women who don’t have much of a natural waist, or who are heavier in the tummy.
 A V-neck visually points to the shoulders and waist, drawing the eye in and up.
-Combine a V-neck with a wrap style and you have one very flattering style for boobs and tummies.
+Combine a V-neck with a wrap style and you have one very flattering style for big busts and tummies.

-This is the style Country Road loves (pictured above) Unlike what a V-neck does for big boobs, the round neck does wonders for small boobs.
+Unlike what the V-neck does for big boobs, the round neck does wonders for small busts.
 A high round neckline creates the illusion of a bigger and rounder bust for the opposite reasons mentioned above.
 If you’re small busted and wide shouldered, a sleeveless high neck looks great.
-It shows off your shoulders but actually ‘contains’ them also, i.e. the coverage from neck to shoulder makes broad shoulders look a little narrower.
+It shows off your shoulders and accentuates the bust.

 This is a classic neckline that is always in fashion in my opinion.
 It’s sleeker and more sophisticated that its round-neck sister, and again is the perfect style for small busts (especially if you add a horizontal stripe to the mix) Boat necks work quite nicely on narrow shoulders because the horizontal line across the shoulder bone visually points to the shoulders.
 Again, if you’re narrow shouldered add a stripe and that’s tick, tick, tick.